-1. Indicators: Grounds for Detention In practice, are most asylum seekers detained ❖ on the territory: ❖ at the border: ⊠ Yes ⊠ Yes 2.
-Are asylum seekers detained in practice during the Dublin proce edure? ☐ Frequently☐ Rarely☐ Never 3.
-Are asylum seekers detained during a regular procedure in practice. ctice? ☐ Frequently☐ Rarely☐ Never
+Indicators: Grounds for Detention 1.
+In practice, are most asylum seekers detained on the territory: at the border: ☐ Yes ⊠ Yes No □ No 2.
+Are asylum seekers detained in practice during the Dublin proce Frequently Never 3.
+Are asylum seekers detained during a regular procedure in practice of the procedure of the proced □ Never